djlampert/PyHSPF/README.txt

 "python setup.py install."
 Contact me if you have trouble with the installation.

-Testing: Open the python interpreter (from a command prompt simply type "python").
+Testing: Open the Python interpreter (from a command prompt simply type "python").
 Then try "import pyhspf"; the base Fortran subroutines can be accessed from pyhspf.hspf.
 If the import succeeds, then try to run pyhspf.hspf.sydatepy(), which should print the date as a tuple.
 There are numerous examples scripts provided.
 The examples are simple and designed to illustrate the basic concepts used to build HSPF models.
 Each example contains a detailed explanation of about the particular HSPF model used and how to build the model with PyHSPF.

 Acknowledgements: Developed with funding from the United States Department of Energy, Energy Efficiency & Renewable Energy, Bioenergy Technologies Office